barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

 > You can identify process optimisation opportunities with guidance
 > and contribute to the implementation of proposed solutions.

+- [GOV.UK support][], specifically:
+  - developing a tool to generate the support rota.
 - [GOV.UK accounts][], specifically:
   - the testing strategy.